kisahtegar/Android_Intermediate/README.md

-# Paging 3 from Network
+# Paging 3 with RemoteMediator from Network

-Learn to use the paging 3 library to display data gradually in RecyclerView with the data source coming from the network or API service:
+Learn how to apply RemoteMediator to save data originating from the network into a database, so that applications can be run even without an internet connection.

 | Nama Project                  | My Unlimited Quotes            |
 |-------------------------------|--------------------------------|